opencog/atomspace/opencog/matrix/README.md

 **Q:** Really, C++ is sooo fast...

-**A:** Yes, but since the data is stored in values associated with atoms in the atomspace, adding numbers together is NOT the bottleneck.
+**A:** Yes, but since the data is stored in values associated with atoms in the AtomSpace, adding numbers together is NOT the bottleneck.
 Accessing Atom Values *is* the bottleneck.
 Finding a good performance optimization for the atom values framework is a lot harder.